 Pro Tip: Knowing her current jewelry really will be the best thing you can do before embarking on a quest to design an engagement ring.
 If both of you are taking part, the problem becomes less worrisome.
 Either way, once you have your design in mind, revisit the practicalities.
 It may be that you only need to make adjustments, rather than start again.

 The Finer Points

-The details of a custom made engagement ring aren’t just on the actual ring itself.
-Speak to your designer and get assurances regarding the purity of the metal and grade of the gemstones.
+The details of a custom-made engagement ring aren’t just on the actual ring itself.
+Speak to your designer and get assurances regarding the purity of the metal and the grade of the gemstones.
 Ask for it in writing, along with the total cost of the ring.
-Also ask if it is possible to have a proof of the design by way of a sketch.
+Also, ask if it is possible to have proof of the design by way of a sketch.
 All these things are fairly standard, actually, but it never hurts to ask.

 Consider The Timing

-Engagement ring design and creation are not an overnight thing.
+Engagement ring design and creation aren’t created overnight.
 It can take anything up to several weeks to produce a finished, bespoke engagement ring.
 Don’t, therefore, assume that you can wander into a jewelry store and walk out with a new ring a few days later.
-Craftsmanship takes time, and is best when left to take its natural course.
-If you have a date in mind to propose, then build in at least three months time to make sure the ring will be ready for you in plenty of time.
+Craftsmanship takes time and is best when left to take its natural course.
+If you have a date in mind to propose, then build in at least three months’ time to make sure the ring will be ready for you in plenty of time.
 It will usually be available much sooner than this, but there’s no point worrying about if it is going to be ready in time.

 Pro Tip: Engagement ring sales come in cycles, like many things.
 Always ask your designer what their lead time is, as it will not be the same throughout the year, so as to avoid nasty surprises later.
 January to March are very busy times for ring designers, for example, as spring and early summer engagements are hugely popular.

-This guide is simply that, a guide to help you avoid any potential problems on your journey.
+This guide will help you avoid any potential problems on your journey.